bdeloeste/react-click-outside-hook/README.md

 ```

 The new React Hooks, makes it easier then ever to monitor the `hasClickedOutside` state of
 your components.
-Call the `useInView` hook which will return an array containing a `ref`, the
+Call the `useClickOutside` hook which will return an array containing a `ref`, the
 `hasClickedOutside` status.
 Assign the `ref` to the DOM element you want to monitor, and the hook will
 report the status.